The Waka - Te Hono ki Aotearoa

 Waka Te Hono ki Aotearoa at Waitangi

-A documentary “Te Hono ki Aotearoa” by Dutch Kiwi filmmaker Jan Bieringa was made about the commissioning, the making, and the handover of the ceremonial waka.
+Watch the documentary “Te Hono ki Aotearoa” by Dutch Kiwi filmmaker Jan Bieringa about the commissioning, the making, and the handover of the ceremonial waka.